 Day 3: North Goa Tour

-Suggested Read: 10 Happening Beaches In South Goa
+Suggested Read: 20 Best Beaches In South Goa For A Happening Holiday

 We got up early this morning and were in a pleasant and vibrant mood.
 I guess the easy-going and relaxed nature of Goa was having a positive effect on us.